puppetlabs/puppet-docs/source/puppetdb/1/index.markdown

 * The most recent [facts][] from every node
 * The most recent [catalog][] for every node

-Together, these give you a huge inventory of metadata about every node in your infrastructure, and a searchable database of **every single resource** being managed on any node.
+Together, these give you a huge inventory of metadata about every node in your infrastructure and a searchable database of **every single resource** being managed on any node.

 Puppet itself can search a subset of this data using [exported resources][exported], which allow nodes to manage resources on other nodes.
-This is similar to the capabilities of the legacy ActiveRecord `storeconfigs` interface, but much much faster.
-The rest of the data is available through PuppetDB's query APIs (see navigation sidebar for details) and Puppet's [inventory service][inventory].
+This is similar to the capabilities of the legacy ActiveRecord `storeconfigs` interface, but much, much faster.
+The remaining data is available through PuppetDB's query APIs (see navigation sidebar for details) and Puppet's [inventory service][inventory].

 ### What Next?